 Q.) When is the next Bayou’s End book out?

-A.) Probably late 2018 or early 2019.
+A.) Probably 2021.
 I’d like to finish out the Crow City series and then come back to wrap up Bayou’s End before I start any more new series.

 Q.) Is it true you hide Easter Eggs in your books?